nop00/le-petit-chat-n-est-pas-mort/README.md

 ````

 You can then load the generated demo.pce into [mednafen](http://mednafen.sourceforge.net), your other emulator of choice, or even the real hardware :)
-/!\ Don't forget to turn on SuperGrafx emulation before running the demo.
+:warning: Don't forget to turn on SuperGrafx emulation before running the demo.
 For mednafen, open the configuration file and find the line containing ````pce.forcesgx```` and modify it so it looks like this:
 ````pce.forcesgx 1````